 This bridge over the Molonglo River will be the last section of the John Gorton Drive to be completed (2024).
-There is not a lot of information available about this bridge.
+There is not much information available about this bridge.
 The bridge required environmental approval for its construction.
-Further, the bridge is mentioned in ACT Infrastructure Plan 2019.
-The following information is an extract from these reports.
+Further, the bridge is mentioned in the ACT Infrastructure Plan 2019.
+The following information from those reports.

 Included in the median is a 0.5m offside shoulder on each carriageway.

 The bridge itself is proposed as a three-span haunched steel girder bridge, 227.5m long (see Figure3-1).
 Total width about 34m.

 Provide a bridge which is aesthetically pleasing to the Molonglo Valley area and matches the architectural properties of the existing Butters Bridge to compliment the “Family of Bridges” concept.John Gorton Drive 3C Extension (JGD3C) 211 EIS Exemption Application, 27 September 2019, Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act)